wingleeio/e2n/README.md

 };
 ```

-`ClientSignedIn` can also take a callback as a child.
+`ClientSignedIn` and `ServerSignedIn` can also take a callback as a child.
 Within this callback you have access to the `user` object.

 ```tsx
 "use client";